 For instance: Let’s say you’re making a documentary film and one of the people you’re interviewing casually mentions the Eiffel Tower.
 Later, while you are editing, you decide that you need footage of the Eiffel Tower to help illustrate a part of the story.
-You don’t have the budget to fly to France and shoot the footage yourself so instead you decide to find a clip of the Eiffel Tower on a stock footage website which will be much cheaper.
-So you license a stock footage of the Eiffel Tower for use in your project.
+You don’t have the budget to fly to France and shoot the footage yourself so instead, you decide to find a clip of the Eiffel Tower on a stock footage website which will be much cheaper.
+So you license stock footage of the Eiffel Tower for use in your project.

-What are royalty free stock footage and royalty free stock photos?
+What are royalty-free stock footage and royalty-free stock photos?

 Stock footage and stock photography (as well as stock music for that matter) generally comes in two different flavors: royalty free and rights managed.
-The simpler of these two is royalty free.
+The simpler of these two is royalty-free.
 What does that mean?

 Royalty free means that you may use the footage or photos or music in virtually any type of project as many times as you like, to be distributed in any fashion you prefer.
-It does not mean that the stock photos are free (although depending on which website you find them on, they might also be “literally free for download” in addition to having a royalty free rights status).
+It does not mean that the stock photos are free (although depending on which website you find them on, they might also be “literally free for download” in addition to having a royalty-free rights status).

-Instead, “royalty free” just means that you aren’t limited in how many times you incorporate the material into your projects, or which types of projects you can use it in.
-So for instance you could use the same royalty free stock song in 10 different projects.
+Instead, “royalty-free” just means that you aren’t limited in how many times you incorporate the material into your projects or which types of projects you can use it in.
+So, for instance, you could use the same royalty-free stock song in 10 different projects.
 And it doesn’t matter if you’re making a TV commercial or a YouTube video.
-Royalty free licensing generally means there are very few restrictions on how you use the material you’ve downloaded.
-You might even build up your own little private library of royalty free stock photos or music as you make various different projects over time and find yourself re-using elements.
+Royalty-free licensing generally means there are very few restrictions on how you use the material you’ve downloaded.
+You might even build up your own little private library of royalty-free stock photos or music as you make various different projects over time and find yourself re-using elements.

 What are rights-managed photos or footage/music?

-Although royalty free stock footage/pictures and music are common, it’s also common to encounter stock materials that are available only for licensing on a rights managed basis.
+Although royalty-free stock footage/pictures and music are common, it’s also common to encounter stock materials that are available only for licensing on a rights managed basis.
 This tends to be more expensive in general.

 Rights managed stock footage/photography etc is material that you are only allowed to use under specific conditions, subject to the licensing agreement that you are bound by.
 For instance, you might license a specific stock photo for use in a specific project on a rights-managed basis.
 You might be asked certain questions like what type of project you’re using it in and how it will be distributed before the stock photo website gives you a price for how much it’s going to cost for licensing.